rhyslwells/Data-Archive/content/standardised/Command Prompt.md

   ```
   Redirects the output of the `dir` command to `output.txt`.

 These examples illustrate some of the basic functionalities of Command Prompt.
-While cmd is less powerful compared to PowerShell, it remains useful for simple file system navigation, file management, and running legacy scripts.
+While cmd is less powerful compared to [[PowerShell]], it remains useful for simple file system navigation, file management, and running legacy scripts.

----

-This version organizes the information into clear sections, making it easy to read and understand.